amoadel1/IDP1-Electrical-Installation-Design/README.md

 # Project Summary

-This repository documents the complete design process of a low-voltage electrical installation system for the HEPA Building and the GREEN Building at Universiti Malaysia Perlis (UniMAP).
+This repository showcases the complete engineering workflow followed in designing a low-voltage electrical installation system for two academic buildings.
+It demonstrates the practical application of electrical installation standards, engineering calculations, technical documentation, and AutoCAD design throughout a complete engineering project.

-The project demonstrates a systematic engineering workflow, beginning with indoor lighting design and progressing through electrical load identification, distribution system design, power factor correction, cable sizing, voltage drop analysis, and protection coordination.

-Each project stage is supported by detailed engineering calculations, AutoCAD drawings, Excel calculation sheets, and technical documentation prepared in accordance with Malaysian electrical engineering standards.

-This repository serves as a comprehensive reference for students, researchers, and engineers interested in electrical installation design, building power distribution systems, and engineering documentation.
+---

 # License